ronkuby-mage/fire-mage-simulation/README.md

+*02AUG20* The sheets are now updated to current ignite mechanics.
+Use the charts when applicable as there will be some error (est. +/- 1.5 EP) in the sheet values.

 *29JUL20* Adding charts for PI=0 with the new ignite mechanics as they come in.
 The sheet will be updated for PI=0 later this week and for PI>0 once new rotations have been worked out.

 *26JUL20: Sheet updated for PI=1 with new ignite stacking mechanics and rotation.
 Also added 90% level output and weights.*